naveenjoy/networking-vpp/docs/networking-vpp-arch.md

 The VPP agent running on the node watches the corresponding node directory within etcd recursively for work to do.
 When it receives a notification, it performs the action by programming the VPP data plane and writes the return state of the port into etcd.

-The ML2 driver has a thread that polls for the return state of the port created in VPP.
+The ML2 driver runs a thread that polls for the return state of the port created in VPP.
 The return state information is stored in etcd using the below directory structure.

    LEADIN/state/nodes/X, where X=compute node name